VenyaPy/VenyaPy/README.md

 ## About Me

-- 🖥️ I'm a Backend Developer.
-My Tech Stack: Python and JavaScript
+- 🖥️ I'm a Fullstack Developer, specializing in Backend Development.
 - 🔄 My journey began as a Content Manager, and I've since transitioned into a developer role.

 ## My Tech Stack